History of the Minnesota Twins: A unique name for a unique situation

 The name "Twins" derives from the popular name of the region, the Twin Cities.
 Knowing about the bitter century-long rivalry between Minneapolis and St. Paul, Griffith was determined not to alienate fans in either city by naming the team after one city or the other.
 Instead, he proposed to name his team the Twin Cities Twins.
 However, after a meeting with state officials, a decision then unprecedented in American professional baseball was made.
 The team would be named after its home state and became known as the Minnesota Twins on November 26, 1960.
-The NFL expansion Minnesota Vikings had announced their name on September 27, 1960.
+The NFL expansion team Minnesota Vikings had announced their name on September 27, 1960.
 This was one month before the Senators moved to Minnesota.
 Later, the California Angels (now the Los Angeles Angels), Texas Rangers (coincidentally, the relocated expansion Senators), Florida Marlins (now the Miami Marlins), Colorado Rockies and Arizona Diamondbacks would follow their lead.

 However, the original "Twin Cities Twins" TC logo was kept until 1987, when the Twins adopted their current uniforms.
-By this time, the Twins felt they were established enough that they could place an "M" on their caps without making St. Paul think it stood for Minneapolis.
+By this time, the Twins felt they were established enough that they could place an "M" on their caps without making St. Paul fans thinking it stood for Minneapolis.
 The "TC" logo returned to one version of the home uniforms in 2002, as did the team's original cartoon logo: two players representing the area's two minor league teams displaced by the Twins—the Minneapolis Millers and St. Paul Saints—shaking hands over the Mississippi River, which runs between the two cities.
-The Twins have returned to the classic "TC" logo on all uniforms for the 2014 season.
+The Twins returned to the classic "TC" logo on all uniforms since the 2014 season.